wershynne/PouletJoust/README.md

 <h2>Goal and requirements</h2>
 The main goal is to have a functioning difficulty system, obstacle emergence and randomization, health systems, environmental effects, and competitive incidents following certain actions.
+The player should have the capacity to survive an onslought of waves while being able to win when their opponent is destroyed, and be able to pick up items for healing and adding more obstacles to their opponents.
+There may be a mechanic for players to have slowly reloading ammunition to get rid of impossible obstacles in front of them.

  <h3>Sprint Goal</h3>